Keyboard shortcuts

 Admin User

-By default, the admin user will always be admin@localhost.de and the password will be auto-generated and shown only once in the logs.
-This is the easiest way if you want to set up a new instance manually.
+By default, the admin user will always be admin@localhost and the password will be auto-generated and shown only once in the logs during the very first startup on the first node.

-However, you can change the default admin username and also provide a bootstrap password for this user, if Rauthy starts with an empty database for the very first time.
+You can change the default admin email and also provide a bootstrap password for it.
 This makes it possible to either generate a secure password with external tooling and have more control over it, or just use the same one all the time, because you may spin up an instance in test pipelines.

 You can change the default admin user E-Mail with:

-# during the initialization of an empty production database.
+# the initialization of an empty production database.

 The password can be bootstrapped in 2 ways: